qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/config.rst

 You can configure some aspects of QGIS Server by setting **environment variables**.

-According to the HTTP server and how you run QGIS Server, there's several ways to define these variables.
+According to the HTTP server and how you run QGIS Server, there are several ways to define these variables.
 This is fully described in :ref:`httpserver`.